 These small group studies of 2 John contain outlines, cross-references, Bible study discussion questions, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

-2 John 7-13 Bible Lesson with Discussion Questions, Teaching Points, and Cross References
+2 John 7-13 Bible Lesson with Discussion Questions, Verse by Verse Commentary, and Cross References

 2 John 7-13

 Embrace Sound Doctrine, Not Deceivers

 Summary- There are many deceivers and antichrists who go out into the world spreading false doctrine that does not acknowledge Jesus’ humanity.
 We must be careful not to believe them or help them, lest we lose some of our reward.
 If we sin and do not have a biblical understanding of Christ, we do not have God, but we have both God and Christ if we practice sound doctrine.